A-E-H-M/teeny_tiny_engine/README.md

 ##### C++ Standard
 The minimum required standard is C++20.
 ##### CMake
 CMake is TTE's build system.
-You will need CMake 3.25 or later installed on your machine to build Geowars from source.
+You will need CMake 3.25 or later installed on your machine to build TTE from source.
 Directions on how to install CMake can be found [here](https://cmake.org/download).
 ### List of Dependencies
 These are only listed for your reference.
 You will not need to manually install them yourself, rather the CPM.cmake (see below) takes care of downloading the library dependencies with the correct version for you.
 ##### SFML